Grading System and Satisfactory Academic Progress

 1. Consult with the instructor to fully understand the grounds and procedures for determining a final course grade.
 The goal of this conversation is to reach a mutual understanding of the criteria, assessment, and the final course grade assigned and, if necessary, to correct any errors.

-3. If a resolution is not reached through steps one and two, the student should submit a written petition to the Office of the Dean of Students.
-This appeal must be submitted no later than 45 calendar days after the beginning of the next semester following the term in which the final grade in dispute was recorded.
-The Dean of Students will provide a resolution in writing within 15 business days of the appeal.
+3. If a resolution is not reached through steps one and two, the student may complete an appeal form to the Dean of Instruction.
+An appeal is not considered a rehearing of the concern, but a review of the outcome based upon the results of the investigation that was undertaken.
+The appeal must be submitted no later than 45 calendar days after the beginning of the next semester following the term in which the final grade in dispute was recorded.
+The Dean of Instruction will provide a resolution in writing within 15 business days of the appeal.
+In the case of a conflict of interest, the Dean of Student Affairs will review the appeal.

 Satisfactory Academic Progress